-Our vision is to create a premiere on-ramp for writers of exceptional talent to high value opportunities and exposure to the best in the global film and television communities, which will also benefit from greater diversity and inclusion of these dynamic storytellers.
-We also aim to create a bridge for collaboration between African and Hollywood-based African-American storytellers from both the historical and contemporary African diaspora.
+Our vision is to create a premiere on-ramp for writers of exceptional talent to high value opportunities and provide exposure to the best in the global film and television communities, which will also benefit from greater diversity and inclusion of these dynamic storytellers.
+We also aim to create a bridge for collaboration between African and Hollywood-based African-American storytellers across the diaspora.

-With the help of key local and international partners (including LINK to partner page), the inaugural Fellowship class launched in Nairobi, Kenya in September 2021.
-The first cohort consisted of five (5) experienced live-action film and television writers with demonstrated credits who participated in a consecutive ten (10) week virtual and in-person program that helped them take their existing original ideas and accelerate them to the next level.
+In partnership with prominent local and international organizations, the inaugural Fellowship class launched in Kenya in Fall 2021 and completed the program in Spring 2022.
+Our first cohort consisted of five experienced live-action film and television writers with exceptional writing credits who participated in a consecutive ten week hybrid (virtual and in-person) program that helped them take their existing original ideas and accelerate them to the next level.

 The goals of the program are to provide: (1) hands-on, tactical skills and training; (2) expert guidance on writing for global audiences, pitching materials to Hollywood executives, and personal marketing; and (3) a pathway to tangible commercial opportunities.